rerun-modules/rundeck-admin/README.md

 [![Build Status](https://travis-ci.org/ahonor/rundeck-admin.png?branch=master)](https://travis-ci.org/ahonor/rundeck-admin)

+You can download a build of this module either as a shell archive or an RPM.

-[Download a shell archive from bintray](http://dl.bintray.com/ahonor/rerun-modules).
-This is a self-contained module and does not require a rerun installation
+* [Download a shell archive from bintray](http://dl.bintray.com/ahonor/rerun-modules/rundeck-admin).
+This is a self-contained module and does not require a rerun installation.
+Simply download the rerun.bin file and make it executable.

+         chmod +x ./rerun.bin

-Or install it via yum:
+* Or install it via RPM and yum:

-    curl -s -f -L -o /etc/yum.repos.d/rerun.repo "https://bintray.com/ahonor/rerun-rpm/rpm" yum -y install rerun rerun-rundeck-admin
+         curl -s -f -L -o /etc/yum.repos.d/rerun.repo "https://bintray.com/ahonor/rerun-rpm/rpm" ;# Add bintray yum repo. yum -y install rerun rerun-rundeck-admin

 **Using**